FJortay/DICS-Collaborative-Management/README.md

 DICS is (a project for) an intelligent, decentralized web system for collaborative decision making, tailored for organizations of all types and sizes.
 The platform integrates three sequential modules:

 1. Discussion forum
-2. Collective drafting (to formulate voting statements)
+2. Collaborative drafting (to formulate voting statements)
 3. Voting system

 **Software and Hardware Environment:**